 A non-licensure degree program is also available for those who do not qualify for or are not interested in the licensure or endorsements listed above.
 Individuals who might be interested in this program include principals of private or charter schools and anyone without a state of Wisconsin teaching license.

 NLU has a long-standing reputation for its education and administrator training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Since 1886, we’ve trained thousands educators and continue to graduate the majority of Illinois’ Golden Apple Award winners — one of the most prestigious teacher honors in the state of Illinois.
+Our students have the opportunity to earn their Wisconsin Type 10 Director of Instruction and Type 51 Principal licenses during their education.
 Our instructors bring both academic skills and their extensive leadership experience to the classroom, which brings unique depth to NLU’s Degrees in Education programs.

 What You Will Learn